 e.
-Information on financial liabilities designated as at fair value through profit or loss is as follows:
+Information on financial liabilities designated as at fair value through profit of loss is as follows:

-December 31, 2015 Difference between carrying amount and contractual amount at maturity: Fair value Amount payable at maturity \$ 12,703,063 \$ (448,937) Change in Fair Values Resulting from Credit Risk Variations Change in amount in the year 2015 Accumulated amount of change As of December 31, 2015 \$ 2,168 \$ 2,168
+December 31, 2015 Difference between carrying amount and contractual amount at maturity: Fair value Amount payable at maturity \$ 12,703,063 \$ (448,937) Change in Fair Values Resulting from Credit Risk Variations Change in amount in the year 2015 Accumulated amount of change As of December 31, 2015 \$ 2,168 \$ 2,168 As of December 31, 2013 $\Phi = 2,100$

 The change in fair value attributable to change in credit risk was calculated as the difference between total change in fair value of bank debentures and the change in fair value due to change in market risk factors alone.
 The change in fair value due to market risk factors was calculated using benchmark interest yield curves as at the end of the reporting period holding.
-The fair value of bank debentures were estimated by discounting future cash flows using quoted benchmark interest yield curves as at the end of the reporting period and by obtaining lender quotes for borrowing of similar maturity to estimate credit risk margin.
+The fair value of bank debentures was estimated by discounting future cash flows using quoted benchmark interest yield curves as at the end of the reporting period and by obtaining lender quotes for borrowing of similar maturity to estimate credit risk margin.